• Skip to primary navigation

 Thesis Support to help offset the costs involved in producing Master’s and Ph.D. theses or major papers; Thesis Support Funding Application

 Skills Development Support to help offset the costs related to endeavours which help students develop overall skills in relation to their program of study, such as voluntary internships, language training and professional development opportunities.
-Skills Development Funding Application
+Skills Development Funding Application.

 *Please note, YUGSA members are limited to only one successful application from YUGSA’s Academic Funds (Conference, Thesis or Skills Development Fund) per funding period (May-April).

-Operating Grant Fund (OGF)
+Grant Fund (OGF)

 A portion of the YUGSA budget is allotted for program-level departmental graduate student associations (DGSAs).
 A base amount of $100.00 is allotted to each completed application, with the remaining funds being distributed across associations based on the number of full-time and part-time students enrolled in that program in the preceding fall semester.
-The operating grant application as well as the accompanying DGSA’s constitution submission deadline is November 21, 2019.
-In order to be eligible, departmental representatives are required to attend Council meetings and an anti-oppression training session in the Fall.
-The funds are typically distributed in two installments – usually in December and March.
-For more information please contact our V.P.
-Finance at finance@yugsa.ca
+The operating grant application as well as the accompanying DGSA’s constitution submission deadline is November 21, 2022.

 Publication Support Fund